Frequently asked questions for Community Infrastructure Levy

 Q: How will the levy be spent?

 A: Charging authorities are required to spend the levy’s revenue on what they see as the infrastructure needed to support the development of their area.
-The assessment of ‘need’ is largely by informed by the Infrastructure Study published by each authority alongside their Local Plans.
-The levy is intended to focus on the provision of new or improved infrastructure and should not be used to remedy pre-existing deficiencies unless those deficiencies will be made more severe by new development.
+The assessment of ‘need’ is informed by the Infrastructure Delivery Plan 2023 published alongside the Bassetlaw Local Plan.
+The levy is intended to focus on the provision of new or improved strategic infrastructure and should not be used to remedy pre-existing deficiencies unless those deficiencies will be made more severe by new development.

-Bassetlaw District Council currently has a list of priority projects which will benefit from CIL funding on its Regulation 123 List which can be found on our website.
+Bassetlaw District Council currently has a list of priority strategic projects which will benefit from CIL funding in its Infrastructure Funding Statement which can be found on our website.